 How to collect injury compensation above the insurance policy limits

-As stated above, collecting compensation above the limits of the at-fault driver’s car insurance policy is not easy, but it is possible.
-In order to get injury compensation above the at-fault driver’s minimum policy limits, including for pain and suffering damages, an injury victim has a couple options.
+As stated above, collecting compensation above the limits of the at-fault driver’s minimum car insurance amount policy is not easy, but it is possible.
+In order to get injury compensation above the at-fault driver’s minimum car insurance amount policy limits, including additional coverage for pain and suffering damages, an injury victim has a couple options.

-The first option is uninsured motorist coverage.
-If the accident victim has uninsured or underinsured motorist coverage, then the attorney can make a claim through the injury vicitm’s own insurance policy in order to get additional compensation that exceeds the at-fault party’s minimum policy coverage.
+The first option is for uninsured motorist insurance coverage.
+If the accident victim has uninsured or underinsured motorist coverage, then the attorney can make a claim through the injury vicitm’s own insurance policy in order to get additional compensation that exceeds the at-fault party insurance provider’s minimum policy coverage.

-This is highly encouraged and everyone should carry at least $250,000 in uninsured or underinsured motorist coverage.
+This is highly encouraged and everyone driving record and should carry at least $250,000 in uninsured personal injury, or underinsured motorist coverage.

-However, if the car accident victim does not have uninsured or underinsured motorist insurance, then the second option is to try to recover from the personal assets of the person who caused the crash.
+However, if the car accident victim does not have uninsured or underinsured motorist insurance, then the second option is to try to recover from the personal assets of the vehicle damage insurance provider the person who caused the vehicle registration crash.

-This is very difficult because, unfortunately, if the at-fault driver’s personal assets are not enough to cover all the losses–or if they declare bankruptcy–the car accident injury victim will not be able to collect any additional compensation.
+This financial responsibility is very difficult because, unfortunately, if the at-fault driver’s personal assets are not enough to cover all medical costs and the losses–or if they declare bankruptcy–the car accident injury victim will not be able to collect any additional compensation.

 Will insurance pay more than policy limits?